Swayam4717/communication_support/README.md

 Runware is used only from Firebase Cloud Functions.
 The API key is stored as a Firebase Secret and is never exposed to frontend code.

+Runware calls are protected with a request timeout so a slow image-generation response does not hang the whole visual pipeline indefinitely.

 Generated images are:

 ```text